 When homeschooling a gaggle of girls, or a brood of boys, or a crew of kids, these homeschooling children become an audience to our homeschool relationships.

 Even if you step into another room to have a mature discussion, homeschool kids have their spider-sense wired to their parents.
 We’re the WIFI hotspot to their iPods.
-They’ve got you on auto-detection, auto-reception, mind-to-mind perception.
+They’ve got you on auto-detection, auto-reception, and mind-to-mind perception.

 They know what mom says to dad, or dad says to mom, that confuses, confounds, or complicates harmonious connection.
 They know what gets mom or dad going.
 They might even know what will get them to stop going…